 We may use your Non-PII by itself or aggregate it with information we have obtained from others.
 We may share your Non-PII with our affiliated companies and third parties to achieve these objectives and others, but remember that aggregate information is anonymous information that does not personally identify any individual, device, or household.

 If you would like to review the information about you that we have collected through our consumer applications, or to change that information, you can make that request by following the procedure indicated below in Section 10.
 We may require that you verify your identity before we process your request.

 6. Processing Location

 We process your personal information in the United States.
-For users located outside of the United States, please see Sections 10 and 11 titled International Users and European Union Residents and General Data Protection Regulation Information for more detailed information.
+For users located outside of the United States, please see Sections 16 titled European Union / European Economic Area for more detailed information.